luciferreeves/backslash-music/README.md

 	    - Display
 	    - Box model
 	    - Other
- 8. `z-index` always goes inmmediately bellow position.
+ 8. `z-index` always goes inmmediately below position.
 Position atributtes follow this order: Top/Right/Bottom/Left
  9. Space before the value but not before the semicolon.
 Also, always end with a semicolon.
  10. Use double quotes rather than single quotes.
  11. Font weights should be defined using numeric values (e.g. 400 instead of normal, 700 rather than bold).